 Thanks!
 This exact method is what I used to rank (I love ranking things, it may surprise you to find-) translations of the Iliad, when I found a post like this one (except, of course, for Homer) by a fellow autist some years ago; but...

-...well, there are many fewer Iliads to consider than Aeneids; so: I've been wondering whether maybe--though it worked well for Homer--if it isn't the case that, here with Vergil, the reader reaches a sort of "poetic satiation" on those first 10-20 lines.
+...well, there are a few fewer "big-name" Iliads to consider than there are vaunted Aeneids; so: I've been wondering whether maybe--though it worked well for Homer--if it isn't the case that, here with Vergil, the reader reaches a sort of "poetic satiation" on those first 10-20 lines.
 Ought I throw in another passage-per-translation for comparison, you think?

 -------------------------